Need to talk? Call 1800 882 436.

 Midwives offer postnatal care in hospital, including:

-When you go home, a midwife might visit you at home.
+After you give birth, a midwife will usually visit you at home.

 What questions should I ask a midwife?

-It is important to ask questions, especially if you don’t understand what your midwife is saying or need more information.
+It’s important to ask questions, especially if you don’t understand what your midwife is saying or need more information.
+In this way, you can make informed choices about your care.
+Together, you can make shared decisions about your pregnancy that are best for you and your baby.

-Use the healthdirect Question Builder to help you form a list of questions to ask your midwife, GP or other health professional.
+Use the healthdirect Question Builder to help you form a list of questions to ask your midwife.
 You can print this off and take it with you.

 How much does it cost to see a midwife?

-If you have a home birth, Medicare will cover some of the care offered by a private midwife with a Medicare provider number, but only for care given during the pregnancy and after the baby is born — not the actual birth.
+If you have a home birth, Medicare will cover some care offered by a midwife with a Medicare provider number.
+Only care given during the pregnancy and postnatal care may be covered — not the actual birth.

 Resources and support